 Tips To Let Go Of F.E.A.R.

-- Feel and face your FEAR but don’t let it control or disable you.
+- Face your FEAR but don’t let it control or disable you.
 When you recognise your symptoms are just symptoms.
 You lower the power and suffering it has over you.

 - Learn how to be in the moment, just be.
 The more you can be fully in the present moment, the less your mind wanders into the what if’s.
 The right type of meditation and mindfulness can help you be more in the moment.